 Thriving schools with high student achievement rely on strategic leadership.
 For low-performing schools, implementing evidence-based school improvement plans is key.
 These plans aim to establish a unified vision for a school, assess its needs, and then outline a program to resolve all the issues uncovered.
-School administrators use these plans to close the achievement gap, address low performance, and create equity in classrooms.
+School administrators use these plans to close the achievement gap and address low performance in classrooms.
 Louisiana State University offers an online Master of Education in Educational Leadership that prepares administrators to overcome the obstacles in the way of a school’s success.

 Because schools battle many difficulties in their efforts to give all students needed education, the achievement gap has long been a topic of conversation for those striving for equity in education.
 Today, schools struggle to address academic achievement disparities between students from low-income homes or minority backgrounds and students from high-income homes or nonminority backgrounds.
 Stagnant funding can choke a school’s ability to reduce classroom sizes, purchase needed resources, and provide teachers with valuable training.
 Schools also contend with meeting the needs of students living in poverty.
 According to a study from the Center for American Progress, nearly 10 million children attend schools in which 75% of the students live in poverty.